 When the seed coat is sticking to the seedling, before you do anything, you should determine whether anything should be done.
 Remember, seedlings are very delicate and even small amounts of damage can kill them.
 If the seed coat is stuck only on one of the leaves or just on the very tips of the cotyledon leaves, the seed coat may come off on its own without your help.
 But, if the cotyledon leaves are firmly stuck in the seed coat, then you may need to intervene.

 Misting the stuck seed coat with water may help to soften it enough for it to be gently removed.
-But, the most recommended way to remove an attached seed coat is to spit on it.
+But, the most often recommended way to remove an attached seed coat is to spit on it.
 Yes, spit.
 This comes from the thought that enzymes found in saliva will gently work to remove anything that is keeping the seed coat on the seedling.

 Initially, just try wetting the seed coat and allow 24 hours for it to fall off on its own.
 If it does not come off on its own, repeat moistening it and then using either tweezers or the tips of your fingers, gently pull at the seed coat.
 Again, remember that if you remove the cotyledon leaves during this process, the seedling will die.